 - From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER ⊕ button. - 5.
 When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (S) button. - 6.
-When instructed by the message on the Scan Tool's display, start the engine and press the ENTER 🕑 button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Scan Tool's LCD display. - When prompted by the message on the Scan Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.
+If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (S) button. - - A "One moment please preparation for test is in progress..." message shows temporarily on the Diagnostic Tool's LCD display. - 7.
+When prompted by the message on the Diagnostic Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.